 9. Getting rid of the Lock Screen

-Or you may download and run these "REG" files to do it for you.
-To download, right-click on each link below and select Save link as... to store the file on your hard drive.
-Double click the downloaded file to run it -- the setting will be changed in your Windows Registry.
+If you are not confident editing the Registry, you may download and run these "REG" files to do it for you.
+To download, right-click on each link below and select Save link as... to store them on your hard drive.
+(Clicking the link just displays the code.)
+Double-click LockScreen-Disable.reg to run it -- the setting to display a lock screen will be changed in the Windows Registry.
+The second file restores the lock screen if you change your mind.
+Test your computer to make sure the lock screen no longer displays on "wake".